-The Company recognised an accumulated impairment loss on Receivables from BMW Group companies of euro 4.0 million in 2021 (2020: euro 5.4 million)
+The Company recognised an accumulated impairment loss on Receivables from BMW Group companies of euro 4.1 million in 2022 (2021: euro 4.0 million) in accordance with IFRS 9.
+No significant changes to estimation techniques or assumptions were made during the reporting period.

-From the total receivables from BMW Group Companies, 63% (2020: 59%) have a fixed interest rate.
-The weighted average maturity period and the weighted average effective interest rate of the receivables from BMW Group companies during the financial year 2021 are:
+From the total receivables from BMW Group Companies, 72% (2021: 63%) have a fixed interest rate.
+The weighted average maturity period and the weighted average effective interest rate of the receivables from BMW Group companies during the financial year 2022 are: